Chemotherapy & Immunotherapy

 Immunotherapy is treatment that targets the immune system to help it find and attack cancer cells.
-The main type of immunotherapy that we give patients are called Checkpoint inhibitors.
-Cancer cells are able to send out signals that help them to hide from the immune system and means they can grow and develop.
+The main type of immunotherapy that we give patients are called checkpoint inhibitors.
+Some cancer cells are able to send out signals that help them to hide from the immune system and means they can grow and develop.
 Checkpoint inhibitors are able to block those signals.
 This means that the immune system remains active to fight the cancer cells.
-Currently Checkpoint inhibitors are only available as intravenous infusions.
 The side effects of immunotherapy are different to those from chemotherapy.
-It can cause the immune system to go into overdrive and attack the body's healthy cells.
+It can cause the immune system to go into overdrive and attack the body’s healthy cells.
 Patients on immunotherapy are closely monitored for these side effects and they can usually be managed with prompt treatment.
 It is important if you are on immunotherapy and develop any side effects that you contact the hospital for advice.

 Please refer to the Patient Information Leaflet: Coming for Immunotherapy for further information.

 Targeted therapies are drugs that specifically target a chemical signal or protein receptor inside or outside a cancer cell to prevent it growing and dividing.
 The aim is to have more personalised treatment that is specific to individuals.
 There are lots of different types.
 If there is a targeted treatment available for your cancer type you will have specific tests to see if you have the “target” in your cancer cells.
 If you don’t have the target these drugs will not work for you.
 Some are given as oral tablets, some as injections and some as intravenous infusions.
 Immunotherapy is one type of targeted treatment.